ADS-2023-FR1/Agile-Data-Science-Project-FR1/Documentation/instalation_instructions_readme.md

-# Here are listed the steps needed to
+# Steps to install Spotlight

 ### There are two ways of installing Spotlight: